kira-5/FastAPI-Concepts/FastAPI-EnvManager/README.md

 - **APP_ENV**: Set this variable to either "development" or "production" to specify the active environment for your application.

+- Here's an example of how to set the environment variable for a development environment:
+    ```shell
+    export APP_ENV=development

 Before running the FastAPI EnvManager application, ensure that you have the necessary environment variables correctly set according to your deployment needs.
 The value of `APP_ENV` determines which environment configuration the application will use.
 For example, set it to "development" for local development and testing, and "production" when deploying to a live production server.

-Here's an example of how to set the environment variable for a development environment:
-    ```shell
-    export APP_ENV=development

 ## License